cferreira-centi/STM32-LoRaWAN/Firmware/STM32 LoRaWAN Gateway/README.md

 To use the STM32 gateway, the following steps should be followed:

 ### 1. Program gateway
 - Using STM32CubeProgrammer, program the gateway with the .bin file located at the "Bin" folder.

 ### 2. Configure gateway
 LoRaWAN gateways should be configured to be able to forward packets to the LoRaWAN network server.
 Below are two ways to configure LoRaWAN gateways, depending on the Gotthard implementation.

-#### Connect gateway to Docker-based Gotthard
+#### (a) Connect gateway to Docker-based Gotthard
 The STM32 LoRaWAN gateway is configured through AT commands.
 Initial configuration requires the following parametrization:

 - Define gateway MAC Address: AT + MAC = [MAC Address]